-According to a 2016 Time Magazine article, an astounding 1 in 3 Americans have saved $0 for retirement.
-And a surprising 56 percent have saved less than $10,000.
+According to a 2021 PwC Report, an astounding 1 in 4 Americans have saved $0 for retirement.
+And only 36 percent feel their retirement is on track.

 Credit card debt, student loans, low wages and the need to save for college are all commonly listed grievances.
-While most of our clients don't fall into that 56 percent, many are surprised to learn they still aren't fully maximizing savings.
+While most of our clients fall into that 36 percent, many are surprised to learn they still aren't fully maximizing savings.
 Here are some common culprits:

 Not Taking Advantage of 401(k)s